All right, our two Sean Hannity show toll-free at 800-941-Sean.

 I was really interested to see who he was.

-I don't remember it's a true thing.
+It's a true thing.

-So but he but here's what happened is that then because of COVID, once we had gotten, you know, a sense that he was very much considering giving us some kind of access and and and spending some time with us.
+But here's what happened is that then because of COVID, once we had gotten a sense that he was very much considering giving us some kind of access and spending some time with us, we were delayed and we were delayed.

-And so then we went uh back, we started in its shooting in November.
+And so then we went back.

-We came back, and then this thing really escalated.
+We came back and then this thing really escalated.

 So then we went, I think we got there, I don't know, roughly a week before the invasion, and we met him.

-And I don't know that there's a person on earth who who could know that they were born for such a day, that they could rise to it.
+And I don't know that there's a person on earth who could know that they were born for such a day, that they could rise to it.

 I want to make sure we're on the same page.

-When you say invasion, was this him taking the two region, Dumbass Donbass, et cetera, or they were also rockets coming in.
+When you say invasion, was this him taking the two region Donbass, et cetera?

-So it was it was game on.
+So It was game on.

-Um that, like I said, having seen him, yes, prepared for it.
+That, like I said, having seen him, yes, prepared for it.

 Yes, hoping against hope it would not happen.

-But a man who'd not yet been challenged with its happening.
+But a man who'd not yet been challenged with it's happening.

-And the next day I saw something that is a man, but it's a man with the adrenalized.
+And the next day, I saw something that is a man, but it's a man with the adrenalized.

 He's the face of something that you see in all the Ukrainians we saw and talked to, whether they were in uniform, out of uniform, school teachers, even children.

-This extraordinary courage that's come up, and he was he it was in his eyes, and it is clear to me that the Ukrainians will win this.
+And it is clear to me that the Ukrainians will win this.

-The question is at what cost?
+The question is at what cost.

 And so one of the things we're not seeing, we're not seeing by any scale UN organizations operating, they can.

-We're also talking a lot of they talk about security for aid and supplies being resourced to civilians and a military, and for civilians in many cases, up armor, you know, you know, armored vests are important.
+We're also talking a lot of, they talk about security for aid and supplies being resourced to civilians and to military.

-So one of the things I want to say just about what it is being there, is that of course there are risks in a conflict zone.
+So one of the things I want to say just about what it is being there is that, of course, there are risks in a conflict zone.

-But it is not what we picture so often about a bunch of here.
+But it is not what we picture so often about a bunch of, here we come to save the day foreigners.

 So we might as well give them the help.